-As we’ve described in other parts of SAFe, Agile Teams use story points and relative estimating to quickly arrive at estimates for size and duration for user stories.
-At the program level, Product Managers and System Architects—working with Product Owners and teams wherever appropriate—can use historical data to fairly quickly estimate the size of Features in story points as well.
+As described in other parts of SAFe, Agile Teams use story points and relative estimating to quickly arrive at estimates for size and duration for user stories.
+At the program level, Product Managers and System Architects—working with Product Owners and teams wherever appropriate—can use historical data to quickly estimate the size of Features in story points as well.
 And whenever the economics justify further investment in estimating, teams can break larger features into stories to get a more granular view.

-Further, as we’ve illustrated in Figure 2, feature estimates, which are identified during the Kanban analysis state, can then be rolled up into epic estimates in the portfolio backlog, so that the economics of a potential epic are understood before implementation begins.
+Further, as illustrated in Figure 2, feature estimates, which are identified during the portfolio Kanban analysis state, can then be rolled up into epic estimates in the portfolio backlog, so that the economics of a potential epic are understood before implementation begins.

-Finally and most importantly, given knowledge of program velocities, portfolio managers and other planners can use capacity allocation to estimate how long a portfolio epic might take under various scenarios.
-This provides a reasonable model for longer term planning and forecasting, as Figure 3 illustrates below.
+Finally and most importantly, given knowledge of program velocities, portfolio managers, and other planners can use capacity allocation for ARTs to estimate how long a portfolio epic might take under various scenarios.
+This provides a reasonable model for long-term planning and forecasting, as Figure 3 illustrates.

-While, agile or not, there is no crystal ball for high-fidelity estimation of large-scale software programs, SAFe provides mechanisms for estimating and planning which have shown themselves to be more reliable than those historically applied with waterfall development methods.
+While Agile or not, there is no crystal ball for high-fidelity estimation of large-scale software programs, SAFe provides mechanisms for estimating and planning that have shown themselves to be more reliable than those historically applied with waterfall development methods.

 Moving to Implementation

-As resources become available within the affected programs, prioritized epics are moved from the portfolio backlog to the implementation stage of the portfolio kanban.
-The Epic Owner shepherds this process forward and works with Product and Solution Management and System and Solution Arch/Eng to split the epics into program or solution epics, and further into Capabilities and Features, which are then prioritized in the respective kanban systems.
-The epic remains in the implementation stage until the MVP is achieved, and until other potential features for the epic cannot compete on value with features from other sources, at which point it is considered to be ‘done’.
+As resources become available within the affected programs, prioritized epics are moved from the ‘portfolio backlog’ state to the ‘implementation’ state of the portfolio Kanban.
+The Epic Owner shepherds this process forward and works with Product and Solution Management and System and Solution Arch/Engineering to split the epics into program or solution epics, and further into features and Capabilities which are then prioritized in the respective Kanban systems.
+The epic remains in the implementation stage until the MVP is achieved and when other potential features for the epic cannot compete on value with features from other sources, at which point it is considered to be done.